-As parents, when we don’t allow our kids to find some things out for themselves, unless they are a danger to the child, we deny them a chance to learn how to fly on their own.
+When we don’t allow our kids to find some things out for themselves, unless they are a danger to the child, we deny them a chance to learn how to fly on their own.
 I have worked with parents who answer all questions for their kids, not allowing the child to say what they wish in any way.
-This can apply to failing a class.
-If a student is struggling in a class, phone calls have been made to the teacher and school administrator, conferences have been held with the school counselor and school administrator.
-Ideas for success have been shared with the child, but nothing.
+This defensive mode can apply to failing a class.
+If a student is struggling, phone calls to the teacher have taken place, and school administrator; conferences have taken place with the school counselor and school administrator.
+Ideas for success shared with the child, but nothing.

-When our kids sort through their decisions and we offer guidance, that is all fine and good.
-But in the end, allow them to make the decision without your input as a parent.
-Let them try some of their ideas and then talk with them about it afterwards.
+When our kids sort through their decisions and offer guidance, that is all fine and good.
+But in the end, allow them to decide without your input as a parent.
+Let them try some of their ideas, and then talk about them afterward.
 Questions like, “What would you do differently?
 What questions should you have asked?
 What assumptions did you make?
 How can you learn from this and apply it in the future?”
-If birds learn to fly on the ground, then focus on the good energy around that, help them to apply their best thinking.
+If birds learn to fly on the ground, then focus on the good energy around that, helping them apply their best thinking.

-I am interested in your comments below, leave me a note.
+I am interested in your comments below; leave me a note.